-Analytical Context – Framing and Discursive Power
+Framing and Discursive Power

 In the study of politics, power is both a foundational and debated concept.
 “A has power over B to the extent that he can get B to do something that B would not otherwise do” (Dahl, 1957) has been the frequent starting point for discussions around power.
 Over time, ideas around power have evolved and now often consider more ‘faces’ (Bachrach & Baratz, 1963) or ‘views’ (Lukes, 1977).
-A growing literature in global governance and international political economy describes the power of transnational corporations (Cutler et al., 1999; Falkner, 2008; Green, 2013; R. B. Hall & Biersteker, 2002).
+A growing literature in the study of global governance and international political economy describes the power of transnational corporations (Cutler et al., 1999; Falkner, 2008; Green, 2013; R. B. Hall & Biersteker, 2002).
 Corporate influence in food and agri-food governance has been examined both by political economists (Clapp & Fuchs, 2009b, 2009a; Falkner, 2009; D. Fuchs, 2005; D. Fuchs & Kalfagianni, 2009) and by those who address corporate power and conflict of interest from a public health perspective (Baum et al., 2016; Friel, 2020; Milsom et al., 2020; Moon, 2019; Thow et al., 2019).
 The vast array of spaces and approaches where influence happens means that empirical detail around exact pathways of power operationalization can be lacking.

 Clapp and Fuchs (2009) proposed a three-dimensional view of corporate power that focuses on the interplay of instrumental, structural, and discursive facets of power, aiming to consider both the nature of corporate power in the global agri-food governance system and to examine it in various topic areas.
-This study contributes to this growing examination of corporate power in food governance by focusing specifically on discursive power and the strategies of framing used by food companies in CARICOM to prevent FOPL adoption.
+This study contributes to this growing body of research on corporate power in food governance by focusing specifically on discursive power and the strategies of framing used by food companies in CARICOM to prevent FOPL adoption.
 Fuchs (2007) describes discursive power as “the capacity to influence policies and the political process as such through the shaping of norms and ideas” (p.
 139).
-Scholars of discursive power show that policy decisions are often made as a result of “discursive contests over frames” (Fuchs, 2007) and the ways that actors link designate problems to different categories by associating them with specific fundamental norms and values (Kooiman, 2002).
+Scholars of discursive power show that policy decisions are often made as a result of “discursive contests over frames” (Fuchs, 2007) and the ways that actors link designated problems to different categories by associating them with specific fundamental norms and values (Kooiman, 2002).

-Discursive power is “the capacity to influence policies and political processes through the shaping of norms and ideas” (D. Fuchs, 2005b; D. Fuchs & Kalfagianni, 2009 p.554).
 A component of corporate power in agrifood governance (Clapp, 2009), discursive power is present when policy issues are framed, how actors are framed and how broader political and social norms can be influenced.
-Fuchs and Kalfagianni (2009) write that discursive activities of businesses include: framing policy issues, framing actors, and “the influence of broader political and societal norms” (Fuchs and Kalfagianni, 2009; Fuchs 2005a, 2005b).
+Fuchs and Kalfagianni (2009) write that some of the discursive activities of businesses include: framing policy issues, framing actors, and “the influence of broader political and societal norms” (Fuchs and Kalfagianni, 2009; Fuchs 2005a, 2005b).
 Scientific and technical discourses around biotechnology and genetically modified organisms are existing examples of framing of policy issues in global food governance (Brand and Gorg 2006; Newell and Glover 2003).
-I use the tools of frame-analysis, developed in communication studies, to illuminate the pathway of discursive power in standard setting in CARICOM.
+I use the tools of frame-analysis, developed in communication studies, to illuminate the empirical pathway of discursive power in standard setting in CARICOM.